matteo-tinta/internalize/docs/development/README.md

 # Development
+Internalize is a tool written in Typescript on NextJS

 The minimal requirements to develop internalize are:
 * Node: 22.9.0
 * Docker (on windows you can use WSL)